 - The Field Commissioner should arrive for duty 15 minutes before his assigned game.
-He should have a copy of the rules, as well as mobile phone numbers for his Division Commissioner (TUFFS, White, Red or Black) with him in the event they are needed. - Introductions should be made to the respective coaching staffs and a coin flip conducted to determine kicking and receiving teams, prior to taking the field, in order to keep the pace of play moving throughout the day. - Field Commissioner should review copies of both team's lineups prior to kickoff, to ensure an even distribution of playing time in accordance with Rule II.A. - Field Commissioner should take a picture of each game roster and send to the appropriate division commissioner to be tracked for enforcement of Rule II B. - The Field Commissioner should ensure that each team has assigned parents to work the scoreboard/time clock and man the chain gang.
+He should have a copy of the rules, as well as mobile phone numbers for his Division Commissioner (TUFFS, White, Red or Black) with him in the event they are needed. - Introductions should be made to the respective coaching staffs and a coin flip conducted to determine kicking and receiving teams, prior to taking the field, in order to keep the pace of play moving throughout the day. - The visiting team calls the coin flip: - The winner decides if they want to kick (start on Defense) or receive (start on Offense) in the 1st half (the opposite will then apply in the 2nd half). - The loser decides which goal to defend. - The teams switch sides of the field to start the 2nd half. - Field Commissioner should review copies of both team's lineups prior to kickoff, to ensure an even distribution of playing time in accordance with Rule II.A. - Field Commissioner should take a picture of each game roster and send to the appropriate division commissioner to be tracked for enforcement of Rule II B. - The Field Commissioner should ensure that each team has assigned parents to work the scoreboard/time clock and man the chain gang.
 Home team runs the clock, visiting team runs the chains.
-Introductions should be made to all parents volunteering for these duties. - Explanation should be given to both coaching staffs regarding the No Tolerance Policy. - Upon completion of the prior game, the Field Commissioner and head coaches should introduce themselves to the assigned referees for their game.
+Introductions should be made to all parents volunteering for these duties. - $\cdot$ Explanation should be given to both coaching staffs regarding the No Tolerance Policy. - Upon completion of the prior game, the Field Commissioner and head coaches should introduce themselves to the assigned referees for their game.
 Any questions/discussion regarding specific rules and the enforcement of those rules should occur at this time.
 Remember, referees are the authority on the field and should be the primary voice in these conversations.
 However, the Field Commission should be available for clarification, should the referees need assistance. - Before kickoff, there should always be one final review of the No Tolerance Policy with both referees and head coaches present.